BhanuBolligorla/DevOps-Srinivas-/Apache-Tomcat/Tomcat.md

 # `Apache Tomcat :`
- apache Tomcat is an open - source web-server and servlet container for java code .
+ Apache Tomcat is an open - source web-server and servlet container for java code .

  ## `Prerequisites :`
   * Java JRE installed and configured